CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/createnamespace2.png "Add a Namespace")

 1. In the **Add with YAML** pane, paste the below YAML code which creates a namespace in AKS and click on **Add**.
 Once added you should be able to see a new namespace with **contoso-traders** name.
+   >**Info**: The below YAML file will create a new namespace named as contoso-traders, you will be using and deploying all the services and workloads to this namespace only in the next tasks.
+Namespaces can be used to organize pods and deployments in a groupd way.

     ```yaml
     apiVersion: v1